ICT-ANS/StarLight/README.md

 * We are happy to integrate your network to our StarLight.
 Please provide your network with the results and hyper-parameters to us.
 And a detailed description would be better.
 Thank you!

 ## License
-This project is under the MIT license - please see the [LICENSE](https://github.com/ICT-ANS/StarLight/blob/main/LICENSE) for details
+This project is under the MIT license - please see the [LICENSE](https://github.com/ICT-ANS/StarLight/blob/main/LICENSE) for details.